PacificBiosciences/kineticsTools/doc/manual.rst

   - ``--csv_h5 FILENAME``: compact binary equivalent of CSV in HDF5 format
   - ``--bigwig FILENAME``: BigWig file (mostly only useful for SMRTView)

+If you are running base modification analysis through SMRT Link or a pbsmrtpipe pipeline, the GFF, HDF5, and BigWig outputs are automatically generated.

 modifications.gff
 -----------------